iechor/docs/content/engine/security/seccomp.md

 The default `seccomp` profile provides a sane default for running containers with seccomp and disables around 44 system calls out of 300+.
 It is moderately protective while providing wide application compatibility.
-The default Docker profile can be found [here](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json).
+The default iEchor profile can be found [here](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json).